 - Making organizational changes

 Meanwhile, the director is interested in obtaining bonuses and a secure position.
 Their interests are usually associated with business performance.
-The better the business performance, the higher the chance to get a bonus or be promoted back to a director position.
+The better the business performance, the higher the chance of getting a bonus or being promoted back to a director position.

 In addition, the director also has an interest in power.
 They want others to respect them as leaders by obeying them and making their decisions.